-David Risoul (left) and Emmanuel Gagnepain (right), two consulting enologists in France, decided to start a new and unusual project with some of their vignerons in 2014.
-It was a simple idea: buy grapes from the best organically farmed sites at a few of their top producers, make the wines in the producer’s cellar and have it raised and finished according to their ideas and then bottle it at each domaine.
-Manu and David purchase their own barrels (all 500 liter), select each parcel and manage the wine with Manu’s monthly visits to the estates.
-The vignerons love it because they get to compare their wines with those of another project with fruit sourced from their same vineyards that they farmed.
+David Risoul and Emmanuel (Manu) Gagnepain, two consulting enologists in France, started a new project with some of their vignerons in 2014.
+It was simple: buy grapes from some of the best organically farmed sites from a few of their top producers in different regions, make the wines from one source for each wine in the producer’s cellar and have them finished according to their ideas and then bottle it at each domaine.
+Manu and David purchase their own materials for each wine, including the barrels (all 500-liter French oak), select each parcel and manage the wine with Manu’s monthly visits to the estates.
+Their winegrowing clients love it because they get to compare their wines with those of another project with fruit sourced from their same vineyards.
 But one of the caveats is that the specific source of the fruit remains anonymous to us—la belle inconnue!

 When talking about David and Manu’s project, it’s hard to be regionally specific because it spans from cooler regions of the Southern Rhone Valley all the way to Corsica.
 They love to play wherever there is something worthwhile and they have the means, including willing vignerons with great vineyards, to do it.
 So we will cover the regions from where we import, separately.

 First, let’s talk about a place that stole Manu’s heart: Corsica—yes, that beautiful island made mostly of granite with a renegade population that loves to terrorize foreign nationals if they buy a vacation home and overstay their welcome.
 It’s not hard to imagine the mistrust of this island’s people; they’re sandwiched between Italy and France, with the Italian island, Sardinia (another granite outcrop in the Mediterranean) within sight toward the south, and both have been fought over by every major military power of Europe in the last 200 years.

 The red wine VERSUS, from Roaix, in France’s Rhone Valley, is completely made of Grenache, a grape that we adore when it maintains lower alcohol and elegance, which this wine does.
 Manu’s mark on southern French wine is a reversal of the trend in the last 20 years of bruising power and alcohol.
 This is particularly exciting to us because southern France (amongst other regions in France) has been convinced that bigger is better.
 While other regions have figured out the flaw in this logic, the south continues to bow down to power in exchange for higher critical press.
 Manu’s wines prioritize elegance, perfume, acidity and precision above all and this wine exemplifies that spirit.[cm_tooltip_parse] -TV [/cm_tooltip_parse]